oboat9/Herobrines-Mansion-Escape/README.md

 ### Requirements to Contribute to Project
 ##### Tutorial for most of these requirements
-The IDE setup is based[this tutorial](https://youtu.be/YCGmXVCvogY?list=PLrnO5Pu2zAHKAIjRtTLAXtZKMSA6JWnmf) (dont bother with the android SDK part) its best you follow this to setup your development environment properly
+The IDE setup is based [this tutorial](https://youtu.be/YCGmXVCvogY?list=PLrnO5Pu2zAHKAIjRtTLAXtZKMSA6JWnmf) (dont bother with the android SDK part) its best you follow this to setup your development environment properly

 - [Java 1.8+](https://www.java.com/)
 - Java Compatible IDE (Preferably [Eclipse IDE](eclipse.org/downloads/packages/installer)) (BlueJ isn't ideal for a project like this.)